Builder Burned, Lender Burned Worse

 An equitable lien may be imposed on undisbursed construction funds when the lender retaining those funds is unjustly enriched by the contractor’s labor, materials, and services.
 The appellate court found that, “to the extent that the Lender may have been enriched by the builder’s completion of the [ ] construction, the allocation of the loss of the relatively small amount of the final draw to the Builder – in accordance with the parties’ written agreement – does not result in a windfall to the Lender that is unjust.”
 Although perhaps irrelevant to that finding, the appellate court also reflected on the fact that by undertaking the written agreement that they did, both Builder and Lender assumed risks in the event Owner either was unable or unwilling to proceed with the final closing.

 Nearly any deal includes some level of risk, and many believe that with greater risk is (the potential for) greater reward.
 Smart contracting can greatly reduce risks but requires a firm understanding of the contract under consideration.
-Working with knowledgeable lawyers in the contracting stage can enhance understanding the contract language and its legal ramifications.
+Working with knowledgeable attorneys in the contracting stage can enhance understanding the contract language and its legal ramifications.